nirajp82/Redis/RedisFor.NETDevelopers/StackExchange.Redis/01_07_TransactionConflict.md

   - If a conflict is detected (e.g., if Client B's transaction reads a different value than expected due to Client A's update), the `Execute` method returns `false` for the failing transaction, indicating that the entire transaction has been rolled back.
   - If there is no conflict, the `Execute` method returns `true`, indicating that the transaction has been successfully committed.

-In summary, Redis uses the watch mechanism to mark keys as watched during a transaction, allowing it to detect conflicts and maintain atomicity.
-The introduced delay in Client A's transaction simulates the potential for concurrent execution with Client B, highlighting the importance of conflict detection.
+In summary, The watch command is used to monitor one or more keys for changes during a transaction.
+If any of the watched keys are changed before the transaction is committed, the transaction will fail.
+This helps to prevent conflicts between transactions that are trying to modify the same data.

+The watch command plays a crucial role in preventing conflicts between transactions.
+By marking keys as watched during a transaction, Redis can detect changes to those keys and prevent transactions from committing if conflicts arise.